Track Anything Behind Everything: Zero-Shot Amodal Video Object Segmentation: Introduction

 The importance of machine learning models being able to understand object permanence, particularly through amodal completion, lies in their ability to function in a manner more aligned with human cognition.
 Infants begin to develop a basic level of object permanence around the age of 3.5 months and continue refining this ability until about 14 months, by which point most tasks involving object permanence can be successfully solved \cite{moore1999new}.
-This developmental milestone highlights how deeply ingrained the concept of object permanence is in human cognition, providing a valuable framework for developing more intuitive and human-like machine learning models.

-When considering specific use cases for this to solve, a compelling application could be tracking objects in complex environments.
-Currently, many trackers employ re-identification methodologies \cite{zheng2016mars, bergmann2019tracking, zhang2022bytetrack, zhang2021fairmot} to maintain object tracking through occlusions.
-However these can often be complex and non-robust \cite{ning2024occluded}.
-By incorporating amodal completion in video, we could instead leverage a human-like ability to continuously reference an object’s position, even when it is behind occluders, enabling uninterrupted tracking.
-This approach is crucial for tasks such as autonomous driving \cite{breitenstein2024foundation}.
+From a computational perspective, many trackers employ re-identification methodologies \cite{zheng2016mars, bergmann2019tracking, zhang2022bytetrack, zhang2021fairmot} to maintain object tracking through occlusions.
+However these can often be complex and non-robust.
+Amodal completion in video provides a human-like ability to continuously reference an object's position, even when it is behind occluders, enabling uninterrupted tracking.
 Furthermore, amodal completion has been shown to improve object recognition, as the ability to complete objects amodally can support accurate class recognition \cite{ozguroglu2024pix2gestalt}.

-We introduce a dataset with evaluation metrics which are able to isolate and evaluate a model's ability to complete the task of amodal completion, we will also introduce a novel pipeline to solve this challenge, illustrated in Fig \ref{fig:overview}.
+Our main contribution is as follows: \begin{itemize} \item \textbf{TABE Pipeline:} We propose a pipeline for zero-shot amodal video segmentation, utilising a video diffusion model, novel target region masks and occlusion labelling technique. \end{itemize}